ably-labs/live-caption-demo/README.md

 };
 ```

-By default, configures this API to be available on `https://azure-url/api/createAzureTokenRequest`.
+By default, this configures an API to be available on `https://azure-url/api/createAzureTokenRequest`.
-Our client side code will call this URL to authenticate with ACS.
+The client side code will call this URL to authenticate with ACS.

-You'll notice that we're using two values from `process.env` - this is your Azure key and service reason.
+Notice that it uses two values from `process.env` - this is your Azure key and service region.
-TO make this code work, you're going to have to edit your `/api/local.settings.json` to look something like this:
+To make this code work, you're going to have to edit the `/api/local.settings.json` to look something like this:

 ```json
 {